araichev/hourly_wage/README.rst

 Todo
 -----
-Remove Pandas dependency and use simpler table formatting machinery.
+Remove Pandas dependency, which is overkill, and use a simpler table formatter.